 The bill amends various sections of Florida Statutes related to fire prevention, specifically focusing on the permitting process for fire alarm and sprinkler system projects.
 It introduces a definition for "alteration" and revises the definition of "fire alarm system project" to include specific conditions under which permits must be issued.
 Local enforcement agencies are required to issue permits within two business days of receiving a completed application and must conduct inspections within three business days.
-The bill also mandates that contractors keep plans and specifications available for onsite review during inspections and outlines the timeline for providing additional documentation if requested.
-Furthermore, if local governments fail to meet these deadlines, they must refund a percentage of the permit fees.
+The bill also mandates that contractors keep plans and specifications available for onsite review during inspections and outlines the conditions under which permit fees must be refunded if deadlines are not met.

-Additionally, the bill stipulates that counties or municipalities can only enforce local amendments to the Florida Fire Prevention Code if those amendments were transmitted to the Florida Building Commission and the State Fire Marshal by a specified date.
-It also requires the establishment of a uniform summary inspection report that includes detailed information about inspections, including the number of deficiencies found.
+Additionally, the bill stipulates that local governments can only enforce ordinances related to the Florida Fire Prevention Code if they have been transmitted to the Florida Building Commission and the State Fire Marshal by a specified date.
+It requires the establishment of a uniform summary inspection report that includes detailed information about inspections, while removing the requirement for a brief summary of deficiencies.
 The bill aims to streamline the permitting process and enhance compliance with fire safety regulations, with an effective date set for July 1, 2025.

 Statutes affected: